sodascience/bestworst_analysis/README.md

 - __word__ the word belonging to this option in the trial
 - __ranking__ how the word was ranked.
 1 is best, 4 is worst, and the remaining (unranked) words are given an equal middle rank (2.5).

+In addition, the following inclusion criteria are applied:

+- include only participants who fully passed the attention check (i.e., both best and worst answers correct)
+- remove trials with response time <= 3 seconds
+- remove trials with log-response time >= 4 sd (i.e., approx 27 seconds)

+This reduces the total number of trials from 12341 to 10266.

 This long-format data is then stored as an `rds` file in the processed data folder.

 ### Word data preprocessing
 The word data processing script [`02_word_preprocess.R`](02_word_preprocess.R) reads the word data from [`data_raw/word_data/`](./data_raw/word_data/) and stores it as processed data (an `rds` file) in the processed data folder.